 How Solar Pool Heaters Works

-The heater system is split up into components: the heating component—or solar collectors—and the transport component—or the plumbing.
+The solar pool heater system is split up into components: the heating component—or solar collectors—and the transport component—or the plumbing.
 The collectors are mounted on your roof, and a series of pipes are connected to your existing pump and filter to channel the pool water up through your solar collectors and back into your pool, creating the warming effect.

 Install the Solar Collectors